Computer Science

 Brooklyn Hour of Code

 The Hour of Code is a global event designed to celebrate Computer Science Education Week.
 Each year, during this time, students around the world are challenged to learn the basics of coding.
-Computer Science Education Week will be officially celebrated from December 4 -10, 2017.
+Children have the opportunity to learn coding which celebrates Computer Science Education Week.
+All Children in grades one to five are given the opportunity to learn “Block coding” using our computers.
+Similarly, lower grade students will also have the opportunity to code using “Dash and Dot” Robots (Wonder Workshop) to go beyond the 2-demensional and to use iPads and apps to program and maneuver their Robots.

 Public School 197 Awarded Grant to Build STEM Lab